 The City of Salina has approximately:

 - 21 vehicle bridges

 About 413 lane miles (56 percent) of Salina's streets are asphalt, 283 lane miles (39 percent) are concrete, 23 lane miles (three percent) are brick and 14 lane miles (two percent) are unimproved.
 There are seven miles of roadway in our parks and about 11 miles of private roads.

 Potholes & Street Repair

 Potholes are a major problem in all Midwestern cities, including Salina.
 The freeze-thaw cycles, which usually occur in late winter, can cause extreme stress to pavement.
 Snow and ice melts during the day and settles into cracks and holes in the pavement, then refreezes with the onset of colder nighttime temperatures.
 The ice exerts tremendous force great enough to fracture concrete and asphalt, causing potholes to form.
-Most potholes form in late winter and early spring when rain or snowmelt freezes overnight; however, city crews repair potholes year-round.
+Although most potholes form in late winter and early spring, City crews repair potholes year-round.

 - Public safety

 7:30 a.m. - 4:30 p.m.